Wardinul/eLearning-UVT-start-page/README.md

-# eLearning UVT Start Page Redesigned
+# eLearning UVT Home Page Redesigned

 This is one of my personal projects meant to demonstrate my abilities in Design and Responsiveness in web.